Gy-Hu/mlx-llama-finetune/README.md

 ./mlx-ft.sh fetch
 ```

-Also can use `hfd` to download the model first **(recommend)**:
+Also can use `hfd` to download the model first **(recommend, but may encounter some issues: RuntimeError: [read] Unable to read 8 bytes from file.)**:

 ```
-hfd Qwen/Qwen2.5-7B-Instruct --hf_username xxxx --hf_token hf_xxxxx
+hfd Qwen/Qwen2.5-3B-Instruct --hf_username xxxx --hf_token hf_xxxxx
-mlx_lm.convert --hf-path Qwen/Qwen2.5-7B-Instruct --mlx-path ./models/mlx -q
+mlx_lm.convert --hf-path Qwen/Qwen2.5-3B-Instruct --mlx-path ./models/mlx -q
 ```

-This will download and quantize the Qwen2.5-7B-Instruct model.
+This will download and quantize the Qwen2.5-3B-Instruct model.

 ## Begin fine-tuning